Do you really know your Google rep?

 Note that you're not guaranteed to have a dedicated Google team just because you spend money on Google Ads.
 If you do have a Google team, though, it will likely be part of GCS.

-You may also receive emails sometimes from someone who works for company XXX "on behalf of Google."
-This means that they are a contractor, not a Google employee.
-It doesn't necessarily mean they know less - Google Ads experience is not required to get a full-time or contract job at Google.
 In my experience, tenure in role matters more than Googler vs non-Googler.
 Personally, I treat conversations with contract reps like "let me Google that for you," because I assume that as non-Google employees, that's basically what they're doing to answer my questions - referencing the internal Google Ads Help Center.
 Yes, it does have more information and context than the external Google Ads Help Center we mere mortals can see.

 So who works in GCS?
 These are Google employees who do not need ads experience to get the job, but do get trained on the job.
 Remember, this is a sales team.
 Yes, there are things they MUST pitch.
 Yes, they should still be focused on YOUR goals.
 The more you share with them, the more helpful they can be.

-What is AGT?
+What is AGT at Google?

 If AGT reaches out to you and you/your client don't want to spend more, just let them know.
 They'll move on.

 So who's in charge?
+What do Google's job titles mean?

 Googlers get leeway to put whatever job title they like in their email signature, their LinkedIn profile, etc. so it can be hard to decipher exactly what everyone does.